MicrosoftDocs/azure-docs/articles/container-apps/dapr-component-connection.md

 # Connect to Azure services via Dapr components in the Azure portal

-Using a combination of [Service Connector](../service-connector/overview.md) and [Dapr](https://docs.dapr.io/), you can use the Azure Container App portal for an improved experience for authoring Dapr components.
+Using a combination of [Service Connector](../service-connector/overview.md) and [Dapr](https://docs.dapr.io/), you can author Dapr components via an improved component creation feature in the Azure Container App portal.

 With this new component creation feature, you no longer need to know or remember the Dapr open source metadata concepts.
 Instead, you simply enter the component information while Service Connector automatically maps your entries to the required component metadata.
 By managing component creation for you, this feature:
 - Reduces the likelihood for misconfiguration
 - Simplifies the process for developers

-This guide demonstrates selecting:
+This guide demonstrates creating a Dapr component by selecting:
 - Pub/sub as component type
 - Azure Service Bus as the component